GSA/digitalgov.gov/content/posts/2016-10-25-expert-insight-on-content-strategy-and-structure-for-future-ready-content.md

 We recently interviewed [Sara Wachter-Boettcher](http://www.sarawb.com/), author of _Content Everywhere: Strategy and Structure for Future-Ready Content_.
 Sara, a frequent conference speaker, runs a content strategy consultancy, and is the co-author of _Design for Real Life_.
 She has extensive experience consulting with major brands, universities, agencies, nonprofits, and others to make their content more memorable, manageable, and sustainable.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-450-Sara-Wachter-Boettcher.jpg" alt="Sara Wachter-Boettcher." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-450-Sara-Wachter-Boettcher.jpg" alt="Sara Wachter-Boettcher." %}

 **How would you describe structured content?**

 Most content on the web is unstructured, meaning it’s just a page with blobs of text on it.
 Structured content, on the other hand, is more like a recipe.
 It has obvious chunks to it that help a reader understand what they’re looking at, and that are consistent from one recipe to the next: ingredients, instructions, and so on.
 These patterns create consistent types of content you publish, and allow you to use and reuse content as needed.

 **How does an organization find its content strategy?**